How to use Window functions in Apache Spark

 Additional usage examples

-To apply rangeBetween to create window dates, simply transform the dates to timestamp and divide by the number of seconds in the period we want to calculate the window, for example dividing by 86400 for days or 3600 for hours.
-In the following example, if we wanted to find the three day moving average we couldn’t use rowsBetween as before because we have missing dates but we can use rangeBetween:
+If you want to apply rangeBetween to create window dates, simply transform the dates to timestamp and divide by the number of seconds in the period we want to calculate the window.
+For example, dividing by 86400 for days or 3600 for hours.
+In the following example, if we wanted to find the three day moving average we couldn’t use rowsBetween as before.
+This is because we have missing dates but we can use rangeBetween:

 ~~~~ python